jc555579/onboarding-app-automation/README.md

 Each client has its own exact application list.

-This means a client can have:
+This allows a client to have:

 - Only a few applications
 - The standard applications